Sookie Stackhouse: Club Dead

 Bill goes missing after traveling to Mississippi and Eric suspects that Lorena, who made Bill a vampire, is to blame.
 Sookie travels to Mississippi to use her telepathy to try to locate Bill.
 Sookie is escorted by Alcide Herveaux (a werewolf) to a vampire bar where she learns that Bill is being held captive and that vampire king Russell Edgington may be involved.
 While attempting to prevent one of Russell's employees from being staked, Sookie herself is injured.
 While receiving medical treatment at Russell's mansion, Sookie learns that Bill is being tortured in the pool house.
 Sookie kills Lorena and saves Bill and as the escape, Sookie locks herself in the back of a truck with him as Alcide and Tara drive the truck.
 Deprived of blood, Bill drinks from Sookie.
 When Alcide pulls over to pee on the side of the road, Tara finds Sookie nearly dead.
 Tara throws Bill out to leave him in the sun and Tara and Alcide take Sookie to a hospital where they discover she does not have a blood type.
 She is in a coma.
 Tara calls Jason and both Jason and Lafayette go to the hospital to sit with Sookie.
 Bill comes into the room and Jason allows Bill to add his blood to her IV.
 Sookie awakes in shock.
 Sookie is driven home by Eric.
 On the way back to Bon Temps two people raid a gas station while looking for Sookie and Eric.
 At Sookie's house Eric and Sookie are attacked by several werewolves who are then killed.
 Sookie ends her relationship with Bill.

 Dead to the World

 Sookie finds Eric, who has had his memory wiped.
 She is persuaded by Eric's second in command, Pam Ravenscroft, to allow him to live with her.
 Sookie learns that a witch coven is believed responsible for Eric's memory loss.
 Jason goes missing.
 Sookie has sex with Eric and falls in love with him.
-Pam suggests several people fight off the coven and Pam captures the witch responsible for Eric's memory loss, making her lift the spell.
-Eric regains his memories but forgets his time with Sookie.
-Sookie and Sam discover that Jason has been held captive in Hotshot, a local werepanther community where he has been changed into a werepanther.
+Bill shoots the witch responsible for Eric’s memory loss and Pam’s curse(resulting in it being broken).
+Sookie uses her fae powers on Eric causing him to get his memory back.
+Jason has been kidnapped and held in Hotshot by Crystal and Coot, who tried to turn him into a werepanther.
 Alcide's jealous girlfriend, Debbie Pelt, breaks into Sookie's house and tries to shoot her but Eric takes the bullet before Sookie shoots Debbie.